dominicsayers/dominicsayers.github.com/cv.md

 I can help an organization develop maturity in its engineering processes.
 I believe in hiring great people and letting them do their jobs.

-## <span class="no-print">Undisclosed company</span><span class="print">Excession Technologies</span>
+## Neural Alpha

+Neural Alpha is a specialist software consultancy with both financial services and ESG clients.

+### Interim CTO (March 2022-present)

+The permanent CTO had chosen to leave the company so Neural Alpha brought me in as a proven problem solver to navigate a way forward.
+The former CTO was a hands-on engineer and the maturity of process below what was ideal.
+I have identified the problem areas and am putting in place a robust plan to steer the company into a more sustainable future in technology terms.
+We will address team structure and separation of duties, redundancy of people (no single points of failure) and of process (failsafe, repeatable and automated).
+The team I am building is capable of restoring client relationships where they have begun to suffer and expanding into new products when the need arises.

+## Excession Technologies

 This fully funded Series A company offers a capability uplift in a particular public sector market.
-It has developed some unique technology IP and has 35 engineers working in various disciplines.
+It has developed some unique technology IP and has 36 engineers working in various disciplines.

-### VP of Engineering (March 2020-November 2021)
+### VP of Engineering (March 2020-March 2022)

-As VP of Engineering I have hired team heads for the majority of my teams.
-We have worked together to build an overall engineering team that is empowered from top to bottom.
-Process and practice improvement ideas have come from all levels of the team and become accepted across every squad.
+As VP of Engineering I hired team heads for the majority of my teams.
+We worked together to build an overall engineering team that is empowered from top to bottom.
+Process and practice improvement ideas came from all levels of the team and become accepted across every squad.

 As a member of the senior leadership team I have won acceptance of ideas about company structure and been a key part of achieving recognised security standards for the company.